AmzroSevca/dns-zone-exporter-template/README.md

 ## "This is a very manual solution..."

 Yes, I am aware that this is a very manual solution.
 This should only be used in the event that your domain registrar does not natively support the exporting of DNS records.
+Automating this process would involve writing Python scripts, messing around with APIs of a dozen registrars, and trying to make sure secret variables are stored properly.
+If you want to build something more automated though as a container for Docker, that would be pretty cool and I'll be cheering you on! :)